eid-privacy/eid-privacy.github.io/_posts/2025-12-15-docknetwork-crypto-library.md

 author: EID Privacy Team
 ---

-As we sat out on our journey to build an E-ID system (use case: Diploma Verifiable Credential).
-We realized early on, we needed to rely on open-source libraries for the components we needed as much as possible.
+Our goal with the innosuisse grant has been to create a usable, understandable, fast, and short algorithm for anonymized, unlinkable proofs of attributes in a verifiable credential.

+To avoid reinventing the wheel, early on, we looked for an open source library where we could contribute our findings to.
-However, finding a library for any of the components wasn't straight forward!
+However, finding such a library wasn't straight forward!

 # The Problem

 The open-source ecosystem for privacy-preserving identity is fragmented:

 - **Competing standards** pull resources in different directions (W3C VC, SD-JWT, mDL)
-- **Rapid evolution** leaves many libraries abandoned
+- **Maintenance/ Abandon** Rapid evolution leaves many libraries abandoned
+- **Security/ Trust** Cryptographic libraries require lots of auditing to be trusted in production applications
-- **High complexity** makes it hard for contributors to join
+- **High Complexity** makes it hard for contributors to join

 # Approach